Siege of Madras

-The siege of Madras was a siege of Madras, which was then under British rule, between December 1758 and February 1759 by French forces under the command of Comte de Lally during the Seven Years' War.
+Madras, held by the British, was besieged between December 1758 and February 1759 by French forces under the command of Comte de Lally during the Seven Years' War.
 The British garrison was able to hold out until it was relieved.

-The British victory helped contribute to the Annus Mirabilis of 1759.
+The British victory contributed to the Annus Mirabilis of 1759.

 Background

 Great Britain and France had been struggling for control in India for several years.
 In 1746 the city had been captured by the French during the War of the Austrian Succession, but it was returned to the British in 1748.
 Following the fresh outbreak of war both sides were soon in conflict again.
 By 1757 Britain held the upper hand in India after several victories by Robert Clive.
 In 1758, French reinforcements under Lally had arrived in Pondicherry and set about advancing France's position on the Coromandel Coast, notably capturing Fort St. David.
 This caused alarm to the British, most of whose troops were with Clive in Bengal.
 Lally was poised to strike against Madras in June 1758, but short of money, he launched an unsuccessful attack on Tanjore hoping to raise revenue there.
 By the time he was ready to launch his assault on Madras it was December before the first French troops reached Madras, delayed partly by the onset of the monsoon season.
-This gave the British extra time to prepare their defences, and withdraw their outposts - boosting the garrison to nearly 4,000 troops.
+This gave the British extra time to prepare their defences and withdraw their outposts, increasing the garrison to nearly 4,000 troops.